 June 1 marks the start of hurricane season, with peak activity typically occurring in August and September.
-The Bay State was hit with at least one hurricane nearly every decade during most of the 20th century.
-At a Category 2 on the Saffir/Simpson scale, Hurricane Bob in 1991 caused nearly $40 million in damage in Massachusetts alone.
-Bob's impact pales, however, when compared to the two Category 3 storms—Hurricanes Carol and Edna—that hit back to back in 1954.
-Even worse was the Great New England Hurricane of 1938, which generated sustained winds of 121 miles per hour, the strongest ever recorded at the Blue Hill Observatory.
-(For additional details, see The Worst Massachusetts Hurricanes of the Twentieth Century.)
-Given all the coastal development that has occurred in Massachusetts in recent decades, the threat is greater than ever before, and a direct hit from a major hurricane is likely to put thousands of people at risk and cause many millions in damage.
-For information on how individuals and communities can plan for and deal with coastal storm damage, see the Massachusetts Office of Coastal Zone Management's (CZM) StormSmart Coasts website.
+The Worst Massachusetts Hurricanes of the Twentieth Century describes direct hits to the Commonwealth from past Category 2 and 3 hurricanes on the Saffir/Simpson scale.
+Given the increased frequency and intensity of storms from climate change, along with all the coastal development that has occurred in Massachusetts in recent decades, the threat is greater than ever before.
+A direct hit from a major hurricane is likely to put thousands of people at risk and cause many millions in damage.
+For information on how individuals and communities can plan for and deal with coastal storm damage, see the Massachusetts Office of Coastal Zone Management's (CZM) StormSmart Coasts.

 To help you keep an eye on the storms this hurricane season, the following websites provide the most relevant and up-to-the-minute prediction and tracking information, organized into the following categories:

 National Hurricane Center - This National Oceanic and Atmospheric Administration (NOAA) National Weather Service (NWS) website provides a wide range of regularly updated hurricane information.
 For keeping track of storm tracks, this page includes graphics of current storm positions and links to 3- and 5-day forecast tracks and discussions.